 After our 30-minute photoshoot with Localgrapher, the thought that we now have fantastic travel photos allowed us to be more carefree, just have a great time and really focus on spending time with each other, and also taking in more of the destination (Tokyo).

 3.)
 LOCALGRAPHER IS A GREAT WAY TO MEET LOCALS

 All of Localgrapher’s photographers and videographers (there are over 1,000 of them worldwide) are locals of the city you will be travelling to.

 After we decided on a photoshoot date, Localgrapher gave me a list of local photographers available in the area to choose from.
 Each available photographer has their portfolio on the Localgrapher website so you can see if any of the photographers’ style match with yours.

 We chose Kan, who has been living in Tokyo for over 10 years, because of his journalistic documentary street style.

-On the day of our shoot, we met up with Kan and his wife at a designated spot in just outside Shibuya station.
-Apart from the photoshoot, we enjoyed our time with the couple, who also gave us a few insider tips about how to go about Tokyo.
+On the day of our shoot, we met up with Kan and his wife at a designated spot just outside Shibuya station.
+Apart from the photoshoot, we enjoyed our time with the couple, who also gave us a few insider tips on how to go about Tokyo.

 Our time and interaction with them, albeit short, was also one of the highlights of our Localgrapher experience.